argosatcore/Deb_Dots/README.md

        sudo apt update && sudo apt full-upgrade

-3. They will work for the most part, but adjustments are needed to make them work properly on these distributions.
-For example, one of them involves using an .xinit file instead of an .xsession file.
+3. They will work for the most part, but some adjustments are needed to make them work properly on these distributions.
 However, since you are already using either of these two distributions, I will assume that you will know how to adapt these dot files to your system.

  ---